austinc512/OrderPost/README.md

 - GET /customers/:customerId/addresses - returns an array of existing ship-to addresses for a customerId.
 - POST /customers/:customerId/addresses - pass in address information to create a ship-to object for that customerId.
-- GET /customers/:customerId/addresses/:addressId - returns a single ship-to object by its addressId
+- GET /customers/:customerId/addresses/:addressId - returns a single ship-to object by its addressId.

 ### products:

 - GET /products - returns an array of existing products on the account (default size = 100).
 - GET /products?size={size} - returns an array of existing products on the account (max size = 500).
 - GET /products/:productId - get a specific product by its productId
-- POST /products - create a new product object
+- POST /products - create a new product object.
-- PUT /products
-  - order_items interacts with products.
-  - I'm not sure if that should be another route
+- PATCH /products/:productId - update an existing product.

 ### orders: